 Like nearsightedness, astigmatism describes a common type of blur in healthy eyes that is corrected by wearing eyeglasses.
 It results from an inherited, imperfect optical shape of the cornea, the clear front window of the eye.
-If the shape of your cornea is more oblong (like the back of a spoon) instead of spherical, then it will mis-focus details when corrective eyeglasses are not worn.
+This causes a natural misfocus or blur (astigmatism) that requires prescription eyeglasses for the clearest vision.

 Although it has nothing to do with cataracts, astigmatism can be reduced or possibly eliminated at the same time that cataract surgery is done.
-The astigmatic keratotomy technique places tiny superficial incisions that do not enter the eye, but reduce the undesirable oblong shape of the cornea.
-Another popular option is a modification to the artificial lens implant that is permanently implanted in every cataract operation.
-This so-called toric lens implant incorporates the astigmatism correction that otherwise would have to be worn in prescription eyeglasses.
+For small amounts, the astigmatic keratotomy technique places tiny superficial incisions that do not enter the eye, but reduce the undesirable oblong shape of the cornea.
+The most common method is to permanently incorporate the astigmatism correction into the artificial lens implant, rather than relying on prescription eyeglasses after surgery.
+This built-in feature is called "toric" and can be added to any monofocal, extended focus, or multifocal lens implant.
+The light adjustable lens also corrects astigmatism, and may be particularly advantageous for patients who are accustomed to "monovision" with contact lenses or following LASIK.

-Both of these astigmatism-reducing techniques allow appropriate patients to see better when they are not wearing eyeglasses, and any eyeglasses worn will be less strong as a result.
+All of these astigmatism-correcting techniques allow appropriate patients to see better when they are not wearing eyeglasses, and any eyeglasses worn will be less strong as a result.
 They are perfectly safe and do not require the cataract surgery to be performed any differently; however, they do involve additional costs.

 David F. Chang, M.D. is widely recognized as one of the top cataract surgeons in the world.
 He graduated Summa Cum Laude from Harvard College and earned his Medical Degree from Harvard Medical School.
 Dr. Chang completed his ophthalmology residency at the University of California, San Francisco, where he advanced to the rank of Clinical Professor of Ophthalmology in 1999.
-He has taught cataract surgery to ophthalmology residents in training for more than 30 years.
+He has taught cataract surgery to ophthalmology residents in training for more than 35 years.

-As an internationally recognized cataract expert, Dr. Chang regularly lectures on cataract techniques to other surgeons in the U.S. and abroad.
-Dr. Chang has received the highest international awards for cataract surgery from the American Academy of Ophthalmology (Kelman Medal Lecture), the American Society of Cataract and Refractive Surgery (Binkhorst Medal), the Asia Pacific Association of Cataract & Refractive Surgery (Lim Medal), the Canadian Society of Cataract and Refractive Surgery (Award of Excellence), the United Kingdom and Ireland Society of Cataract & Refractive Surgery (Rayner Medal), the All India Ophthalmology Society (President's Lecture), the Indian Intraocular Implant & Refractive Society (Gold Medal), the Italian Ophthalmological Society (Strampelli Medal), the Royal Australia and New Zealand College of Ophthalmologists (Gregg Medal), and the Asia-Pacific Academy of Ophthalmology (Jose Rizal International Medal).
+As an internationally recognized cataract expert, Dr. Chang regularly lectures on cataract surgery to other surgeons in the U.S. and abroad.
+Dr. Chang has received the highest international awards for cataract surgery from the American Academy of Ophthalmology (Kelman Medal Lecture) and the following international cataract and refractive surgery societies: American (Binkhorst Medal), Canadian (Award of Excellence), United Kingdom and Ireland (Rayner Medal), German

+(DOC Innovator Lecture), Indian (Gold Medal), and the Asia Pacific Association of Cataract & Refractive Surgery (Lim Medal).
+He has been honored by the International Society of Refractive Surgery (President Award), American-European Congress of Ophthalmic Surgery (Visionary Award), All India Ophthalmology Society (President's Lecture), Italian Ophthalmological Society (Strampelli Medal), Chinese American Ophthalmological Society (Pioneer Award), Royal Australia & New Zealand College of Ophthalmologists (Gregg Medal), Asia-Pacific Academy of Ophthalmology (Jose Rizal International Medal), International Intraocular Implant Club (IIIC Medal), Middle East Africa Council of Ophthalmology (El-Maghraby Award), and the International Council of Ophthalmology (Krwawicz Gold Medal).
+Including these, Dr. Chang has delivered more than 40 named lectures.

-Having served as president in 2012-2013, Dr. Chang is on the executive board of the American Society of Cataract & Refractive Surgery (ASCRS), the largest international organization for cataract and refractive surgeons with over 9000 members.
-He chaired the American Academy of Ophthalmology Cataract Preferred Practice Pattern Committee.
-This select national committee writes the clinical guidelines for cataract surgery that are used in the US and worldwide.
-Dr. Chang is also a leading expert in global cataract blindness, serving on the medical advisory board of several humanitarian organizations and as co-chair of the ASCRS Foundation.
+Having served as president in 2012-2013, Dr. Chang is on the executive board of the American Society of Cataract & Refractive Surgery (ASCRS), the largest international organization for cataract and refractive surgeons.
+He chaired the American Academy of Ophthalmology (AAO) Cataract Preferred Practice Pattern Committee.
+This select national committee writes the clinical guidelines for cataract surgery that are used in the United States and in many foreign countries.
+Dr. Chang is also a leading expert on global cataract blindness.
+He co-chairs the ASCRS Foundation and received the prestigious AAO Humanitarian Service Award in 2019.